 When in doubt, report the asset.

 This may differ from how you defined “reporting boundary” in the past.
-There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), or if an asset was bought or sold in that year, among a host of other reasons.
-However, GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
+There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), if an asset was bought or sold in that year, or a host of other reasons.
+However, the GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
 Any deviation from this rule should be addressed in the “reporting boundary” RC 5.2 section of the survey.

 2. Get Your Property Types Right:

 There are 18 property types in GRESB.
-If your site is only one property type, this should be an easy mapping for you.
+If your site contains only one property type, this should be an easy mapping for you.
 But, if you have a site with multiple property types, you have 2 options: 1) Report the site as all one property type, or 2) Report the site as separate property types.

-In addition to property types, be sure to define your property as directly vs. indirectly managed assets correctly.
+In addition to property types, be sure to define your sites as directly vs. indirectly managed assets correctly.
 Managed assets are properties where the landlord has operational control – the power to create and implement policies on how the building is run.
 If both the tenant and the landlord can introduce these types of policies, the asset should still be reported as a managed asset.
 Only in cases where tenants are the primary policymakers (i.e. triple net leases) should the asset be reported as an indirectly managed asset.

 3. Allocate Meter Data:

 Define what utility data you’re collecting as it relates to your building (i.e. Whole Building, Tenant, Common Area).
 The leasing structure can help determine the various ways you define meter data.
-Be sure you’re correctly assigning meter and meter data to the appropriate responsible parties.
+Be sure you’re correctly assigning meters and meter data to the appropriate responsible parties.